mazingerzzz/find_aws/README.md

 -l --loadbalancer : Specify ELB name (full or partial, @ for all)

-"ip" : Get instance details
+-b --beanstalk : Specify environment name (full or partial, @ for all) "ip" : Get instance details

 nothing: List all instances